 We’re about to see a lot more of Gen Z in accounting.
-In fact, we’re about to see a lot more of Gen Z everywhere we go, now that the oldest members of a generation born between 1997 and 2015 are busy blowing out 24 candles and marching to “Pomp and Circumstance”.
+In fact, we’re about to see a lot more of Gen Z everywhere we go, now that the oldest members of a generation born between 1997 and 2015 are busy marching to “Pomp and Circumstance”.

 That’s right.
 With the oldest Millennials entering their 40s(!)
 Gen Z – or Zoomers – are the newest generation to enter the workforce, and while they share some traits and professional aspirations with their older siblings, brands and employers are quickly finding that they have to put the broad brush down as they work to attract Gen Z.

 Making the Connection With Gen Z by Understanding Their Values and Concerns

 Perhaps the first thing to know about Generation Z is that they represent not just a demographic shift – they are on track to be the most diverse generation in terms of race and ethnicity in American history – but a cultural one, as well.
 They've already lived through a lot – 9/11, The Great Recession and now a global pandemic – and that has undeniably shaped their worldview.
 Where Millennials came of age in the midst of economic and cultural optimism, things have been slightly less sunny for these new college grads.

 This hasn't necessarily made them cynical so much as a mix of discerning and cautious.
 They value action over promises, are largely distrustful of brands and cite climate change and income equality as being their top public policy concerns.
 They're also on track to be the most educated generation in history, yet express reluctance to take on student loan debt.

 They have never lived in a world without internet, which means they expect technological literacy as consumers and in the workforce but are fiercely protective of their privacy and don't share the previous generations' starry-eyed awe of tech giants like Facebook and Amazon.